rafaelpernil2/StatefulPromises/README.md

 So you might be thinking...
 If I know I will need the state of my promise afterwards, I could store that status in a variable.

 Yeah, okay, fair enough.
 But, what if you have a few dozen promises?
-You'd have to remember to save the status of each promise at their .done and .catch callbacks...
+You'd have to remember to save the status of each promise at their fulfilled and rejected callbacks...
 Hello boilerplate code.
 This does not scale and it's prone to mistakes.

 StatefulPromises solves that problem with some more thought put into it.

 ## Features

-* Execution of promise batches:
+* Execution of single-use promise batches:
   * One by one
   * Concurrently limited with promiseAll and promiseAny
-  * Optional result caching for independently defined callbacks
+  * Optional result caching for independently defined callbacks (when using exec, check [cached](#cached))
   * Independent promise validation
   * Independent done and catch callbacks
   * Access to promise status at any time